1959–60 Detroit Pistons season

-The 1959–60 NBA season was the Detroit Pistons' 12th season in the NBA and third season in the city of Detroit.
+The 1959–60 Detroit Pistons season was the Detroit Pistons' 12th season in the NBA and third season in the city of Detroit.
 The team played at Olympia Stadium in Detroit.

-The team finished with a 30-45 (.400) record, second in the Western Division, advancing to the playoffs, dropping the Western Conference semi-final 2-0 to the Minneapolis Lakers.
+The team finished with a 30-45 (.400) record, second in the Western Division, advancing to the playoffs, dropping the Western Conference semi-final 2–0 to the Minneapolis Lakers.
 The team was led guard Gene Shue (22.8 ppg, NBA All-Star) and center Walter Dukes (15.2 ppg, 13.4 rpg).
 The Pistons also featured rookie Bailey Howell who put up outstanding numbers (17.8 ppg, 10.5 rpg) on his way to a Hall of Fame career.